vitaly-t/pg-promise/README.md

 ```javascript
 pgp.end();
 ```
-This will release pg connection pool globally and make sure that the process terminates without delay.
+This will release pg connection pool globally and make sure that the process terminates without any delay.
 If you do not call it, your process may be waiting for 30 seconds (default) or so, waiting for the pg connection pool to expire.

 # History